 All NCAA approved courses have a notation in the course catalog.
 See your counselor if you have any questions about which courses do meet the requirements.

 DIVISION I

-To play sports at a Division I school, you must graduate high school and meet ALL the following requirements:
+To study and compete at a Division I school, you must graduate from high school and meet all the following requirements: